persteenolsen/pso-gatsby-blog-cms-two/src/posts/2022-05-10-continuous-deployment-and-cms.md

 An example: A Markdown file was saved by the CMS system which starts the Continuous Deployment Pipeline by a commit to GitHub.

-To get more experience with Git based CMS and as an alternative to Netlify Cloud and Netlify CMS, a copy of the Gatsby Blog is hosted and aministrated by Gatsby Cloud and Foresty CMS by another repository at GitHub.
+To get more experience with Git based CMS and as an alternative to Netlify Cloud and Netlify CMS, a copy of the Gatsby Blog is hosted and aministrated by Gatsby Cloud and Forestry CMS by another repository at GitHub.

 In addition to Git-based CMS I have experience with the CMS listed below